-I am currently working on a Lost Worlds project which looks at mythical and legendary lands around the world and will be published in due course and contribute to Enchanted Conversation Magazine.
-I have two web sites dedicated to myths, legends and folklore.
-These are Under the influence!, including myths, legends, folklore and tales from around the world, and Folkrealm Studies, website dedicated to the study of mythology, legend and folklore.
+I am currently working on a Lost Worlds project which looks at mythical and legendary lands around the world and will be published in due course.
+I have two web sites dedicated to myths, legends and folklore from around the world.
+These are Under the influence! and Folkrealm Studies.
+I have also contributed to Enchanted Conversation Magazine and have published Havelock the Dane: Hero-King of Two Realms as a Kindle eBook.
 Follow me on Twitter here.